JimDesu/basis-lang/spec.md

 The handlers fire in **reverse order of registration** — the most-recently-introduced handler runs first.
 They compose with the failure system: if a frame is retiring on a failure path, the propagating failure remains in flight while the handlers run, then continues to propagate after they complete.
 Handlers themselves may invoke commands that fail internally and recover internally; what they may not do is generate a *new* in-flight failure during the exit cleanup, which would conflict with the single-in-flight invariant (§4.12).

-`@` and `@!` blocks are not destructors and should not be called such.
+`@` and `@!` blocks are not destructors.
 They are RAII-equivalent in functional role; they are not RAII in mechanism.
-The drift toward "destructor" framing has occurred in earlier project material and was corrected; this specification uses "frame-exit hook" for the mechanism and "at-stack handler" for an instance of it firing.

 **Block markers only; no class-level form.** Frame-exit hooks are admitted *only* as block markers within command bodies.
 There is no `.cmd @ Type ::` or similar class-method form that would auto-register a handler against every frame slot holding a value of a particular type.
 The block-marker form is the entire surface; cleanup tied to a resource-managing type is the user's explicit responsibility at each use site.
-An earlier design admitted class-level `@` and `@!` method declarations that would fire implicitly for any frame slot holding a value of the declaring type; that design was withdrawn because the implicit-firing semantics — particularly under context-variable composition — proved exceedingly hard for programmers to reason about.
-The block-marker form retains the deferred-firing benefit (cleanup is colocated with acquisition; the firing happens at frame retirement) without the implicit-by-type machinery.
+The block-marker form provides deferred firing: cleanup is colocated with acquisition at the registration site, and the firing happens at frame retirement.

 The receiver-mode rules of the parent command's body apply to the `@` and `@!` block's body the same way as to any other sub-block: variables in scope at the block's registration point are accessible inside the block, with their mode markers preserved.
 The block runs in the parent command's frame context at retirement; it has no parameter list of its own.